Updated on December 14, 2022 | 5 minute read

-Google’s Smart Bidding lets users set performance targets and customise settings for unique business goals.
-It couples this with reporting tools (unlike Smart Shoppings ‘black box’ approach), giving you insight on bidding performance and helping you fix any issues with campaigns.
+Google’s Smart Bidding lets users set performance targets and customize settings for unique business goals.
+It couples this with reporting tools (unlike Smart Shopping's ‘black box’ approach), giving you insight on bidding performance and helping you fix any issues with campaigns.

 Using Smart Bidding allows you to make use of signals, which are identifiable attributes about a user that can include details like device and location.
 You can then set, for example, device-specific performance targets, helping you target your desired audience.
 Data gained from signals can help you reduce wasted spends on your campaigns, and identify profitable opportunities, like targeting a specific area you know your products are popular in.

 Another tool included in Smart Bidding is the use of simulators.
-These can forecast how your ads would perform if you had set a different CPA or ROAS target, helping you optimise your advertising efforts.
-This is another tactic you can use to help optimise your campaigns while minimising wasted spend.
+These can forecast how your ads would perform if you had set a different CPA or ROAS target, helping you optimize your advertising efforts.
+This is another tactic you can use to help optimize your campaigns while minimizing wasted spend.